 The original Prussian Kriegsspiel dates back to the early nineteenth century.
 Two Prussian officers, Lt.
 Georg Leopold von Reiswitz and later his son Georg Heinrich Rudolf von Reiswitz, developed and improved the game that used a grid system and scale unit markers.
 The original game system was heavily dependent on rules and tables to calculate the combat results.
 After having the game demonstrated to him, Prussian Chief of Staff Karl von Müffling was impressed, exclaiming, "This is not a game!
-This is training for war!"
-3 could rapidly calculate the combat results, allowing for less down time and freer action on the map.4 The opposing players were placed in separate rooms, and the umpires moved back and forth between the rooms.
+This is training for war!"3

+Later, in the 1870s, a more flexible alternative game known as "free" Kriegsspiel was developed that allowed for an umpire who could use his own experience together with a simplified rule system to calculate the results.
+With not much more than two topographical maps and some unit markers, umpires could rapidly calculate the combat results, allowing for less down time and freer action on the map.4 The opposing players were placed in separate rooms, and the umpires moved back and forth between the rooms.
 Players could only see what they saw on an actual battlefield.
 If a commander placed himself on a hilltop, then his view of his own units as well as any enemy in range was increased.
 Likewise, a commander in a defile saw only those units in his immediate vicinity.
 Consequently, players were forced to deal with fragmentary information, to visualize what it meant, and then communicate their analysis of that information to fellow players and their commander.
 The game became so important for the Prussian, and later Imperial German, army, that every officer until 1918 played Kriegsspiel as part of their education.